jpablobr/wordpress-to-kharites/readme.markdown

 # wordpress-to-kharites #

+Disclaimer: this is just a test for a Kharites sequel branch (may be for DB agnosticism).

 Take Wordpress entries and import them into Kharites.
 All that is needed is Kharites and an exported XML file from your Wordpress blog.

 'import.rb' takes a command-line argument: the XML file to be imported into Kharites.